Tonsillitis Treatment in Santa Barbara, CA

 The tonsils are tasked with helping the body to fight off infection, though they can often become infected themselves with the hefty amount of germs that make their way into the mouth and nose.
 When this infection occurs, it is known medically as a condition of tonsillitis.

 Anyone can develop tonsillitis, though it is especially common in young children.
 Recurrent cases of tonsillitis may call for the removal of these tissues if they are unresponsive to traditional treatments.
 Dr. Charish Barry is a board-certified pediatrician highly trained in diagnosing and treating children for common illnesses such as tonsillitis.
-Call (805) 845-1221 to request an appointment at our pediatric office in Santa Barbara today!
+Call (805) 845-1221 to request an appointment at our pediatric clinic in Santa Barbara today!